MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 ### Create Outlook connection

 1. Select **New connection**.
-1. In the search box on the upper right corner, enter "Outlook.com."
+1. In the search box on the upper right corner, enter "Outlook.com".
 1. Select the plus symbol ("**+**") to create the connection.
 1. Sign in with your Outlook credentials (user name and password), which are not related to your IOM credentials.

 ### Create RequestBin connection

 1. Select **New connection**.
-1. In the search box on the upper right corner, enter "requestbin."
+1. In the search box on the upper right corner, enter "requestbin".
 1. Select the plus symbol ("**+**") to create the connection.

 ## Add provider – order intake